 Naturally, when a job application requires a cover letter, you’ll write one.
 And while it may seem a little more nebulous when there’s no cover letter mentioned, it’s actually not.
 When a cover letter is listed as “Optional” or not mentioned at all in a job application process, it’s very tempting to skip it altogether.
 Don’t give in to this temptation; always submit a cover letter with any resume or job application.

 One hiring manager I spoke with said that even though her company doesn’t require candidates to submit cover letters, the firm is far more likely to move forward in the process with the applicants who do.
-A senior IT manager I spoke with gave me the same advice and was emphatic about always submitting a cover letter, even and especially when not mandatory.
+A senior IT manager I spoke with gave me the same advice and was emphatic about always submitting a cover letter, even and especiallywhen not mandatory.
 Neither of them even mentioned the letter’s content; when it’s not a requirement, the very act itself puts you a notch above the pack, because it makes a great first impression.

-That said, of course the content does matter.
-You can’t just write drivel and expect a favorable response.
-You’ve got to craft this letter with care.
+That said, of course, the content doesmatter.
+You can’t just write drivelto a potential employer and expect a favorable response.
+A =good cover letter is crafted with care.

-A cover letter is a one-page document that introduces yourself and your resume to a hiring manager.
-For the most part, it is written in prose, following a fairly standard form (in its structure, but not necessarily its content).
+A cover letter is a one-page document that introduces you, and your resume, and your unique qualifications to a hiring manager.
+For the most part, it is written in prose, following a fairly standard format (in its structure, but not necessarily its content).
 That format includes contact information (i.e. name, phone number, and email address), a greeting like “Dear Sir or Madam or “To Whom It May Concern” — although if you know the hiring manager’s name, use that — and a body that includes an opening paragraph, a middle paragraph, and a closing paragraph, followed by a signed salutation like”Sincerely, Full Name.

-The body of the letter then consists of a few short paragraphs — generally 3-5 sentences each — which express your personality, connect the specific job to your specific skill set, convey what makes you a good fit for the company, and expand on your resume if needed (particularly if you have an unconventional past and/or work experience).
+The body of the letter is the most important.
+Each paragraph should be relatively short— generally 3-5 sentences each — and should express your personality, connect the specific job to your specific skill set, convey what makes you a good fit for the company, and expand on your resume if needed (particularly if you have an unconventional past and/or work experience).

 The heart of the cover letter obviously resides between its greeting and closing.
 Ultimately, you want to tailor this content to the job requirements and skills listed for the position you’re applying for.
 This is why every cover letter you write should be unique.
 You can certainly keep some parts consistent, but the bulk of it should be specifically fitted to the specific company and position you’re applying for.

-To organize the body of your letter, Joseph Liu recommends using this helpful three-paragraph framework:
+To organize the body of your letter, Joseph Liu recommends using these cover letter tips inside the three-paragraph framework:

 - Why you’re interested in the role/organization